rootnotez/WAAAVE_GUIDE/GWDSK/readme.md

 # GRAVITY_WAAAAVES DSK (Desktop)
 GW-DSK and WP-DSK have a similar codebase and user interface.
 This page collects technical information that should apply to both of them.

+## WAAAVE Pool DSK
+Send an email to waaavePoolRegister (at) valtown.email and register your copy of WPDSK to get access to bonus presets!

 ## Media Player
 On MacOs the default media directory is:
   `/Applications/waaave_pool_dsk-1_1/data/movies`